 Register a Texas Foreign LLC

 A Texas foreign LLC does business in Texas but was organized in another state or jurisdiction.
-To register as a Texas Foreign LLC, you'll need to submit an Application for Registration to the Texas Secretary of State and pay a $750 filing fee (add 2.7% for all credit card transactions).
+To register as a Texas Foreign LLC, you'll need to submit an Application for Registration to the Texas Secretary of State and pay the state a filing fee of $750 (add 2.7% for all credit card transactions).
 Having employees, opening a new shop, and selling products or services are all considered to be doing business in the state.
 If your business is involved in any of those activities, you'll most likely need to register as a Texas foreign LLC.

 Ready to Register A

 How to Register a Foreign LLC in Texas

 The process to register a foreign LLC in Texas is called foreign qualification.
 It requires just two steps—but like most things, the simpler it is, the more important it is to do it right.
 You will need to find a registered agent local to Texas and, most crucially, complete an Application for Registration.
 Your application will be reviewed by the Secretary of State—if approved, you’ll be granted the same benefits as a domestic Texas LLC.

 1. Appoint a Texas Registered Agent

 Much like your registered agent in your home state, your Texas Registered Agent can be any person or business that is physically located in Texas and available during regular business hours to accept service of process on your behalf.